 make up the time?

-McKenna's does.
-Be wary of schools
+- Be wary of schools

 that are overly lenient in attendance

-policies.
+do not themselves value their own product.
 It is important for

-all the classes to be attended!
+classes to be attended!

 McKenna's allows only very limited absences